Part of the Project

 The next time I see Thandiwe she is on stage at the inaugural Antenna in Eindhoven.

-The soft spoken young women I met in my office has transformed into a force of nature.
+The soft spoken young woman I met in my office has transformed into a force of nature.
 On stage, she's lit to perfection as she discusses Awundibone, her photography dealing with rape culture.
 She commands my attention.

 It is a difficult subject but she has the audience, myself included, eating out of her hand.
 By the time she leaves the stage there are a million thoughts running through my mind.
 But her images, stirring in their subtlety, stay with me: the weapons on the bed, the women facing away from the camera and Thandiwe's voice as the soundtrack to these images, pulling you in.